josie52123/credit_card_fraud_detection/README.md

 ## Analysis
 - Is there a noticeable time pattern for fraudulent activities?
+    - Observed majority of fraudulent transactions happen between 22PM to 3AM.
+    - On Monthly basis, March and May are months compare to other months.
+    - Saturday, Sunday and Monday are having more fraudulent activties.
+    - 11th, 12th and 20th are most likely to have more fraudulent activities compare to other day of the month.

 - Is there any geographic pattern that requires attention?
+    - NY PA TX are three states with the highest amount of transaction number and hightest fraudulent transaction amount.
+    - While reviewing fraudulent activities by cities, we can see that east coast cities have higher amount of fraudulent activities compare to west coast cities.
+    - Houston, San Antonio and Naples are the three cities with highest fraudulent activties.

 - Are any other patterns related to fraudulent activities?
+    - The dataset is imbalanced with majority of the dataset are legitimate transactions.
+    - it worth to mention that there are people with same name which impact the result of analysis that we can see that top 3 names that have highest fraudulent transactions actually represents 6 people in different cities.

 ## Visualizations
 ![Alt text](EDA.png)